-A man came forth with and offered to give us an interest free loan for eight years.
+A man offered to give us an interest free loan for eight years.
 Another God send!
 It helped us to pay off our entire indebtedness within two years.
 God is so good!

 The following year we built the storage shed and chip-sealed the parking lot.
 We were experiencing revival and growth, filling our facility to 2/3 compacity.
 We had an evangelist come and 19 people were filled with the Holy Ghost, with 11 of them being baptized in Jesus Name, in the Nashwaak river, at 11 o’clock PM, on the last night of that revival.
 The evangelist laid his hands on the back wall of our church and prayed that God would move that wall backwards.
 Shortly afterwards, in the spring of 2004, it was time to add an extention onto the back of our church.
 The back wall moved backwards 26 feet!
 The extension was all paid for, when the last nail was driven.
 To God be the Glory!
 We cannot explain how, or where the funds came from, other than to say “God did it”!

-At the end of the school year 2006, I made the decision to pastor full time and leave my full time job at Northeast Christian College.
+At the end of the school year 2006, pastor left his full time job at Northeast Christian College, to pastor the church full-time.
 We needed a place to live so we endeavoured to build the parsonage (summer of 2006), and moved into our new home in September 2006.
-The church became self supporting within 8 months of me going full time and the parsonage was paid off in 13 months.
+The church became self supporting within 8 months, and the parsonage was paid off in 13 months.
 To God be the Glory!
-Summer of 2007 the church yard was chiselled again and we did a proper paving job in 2010.
+Summer of 2007 the church yard was chip-sealed again and we did a proper paving job in 2010.
 We paid cash for those projects.
 The Lord has continued to bless our assembly with growth and we are good supporters of missions.
-We acquired another acre an a half of land behind our church for a fully functioning cemetery.
+We acquired another acre and a half of land behind our church for a fully functioning cemetery.
 Currently 10 of our precious people have joined the dead in Christ.
 In 2020 we were granted another 9 acres of land around the perimeter of our property enhancing the value of our assets tremendously.